Puerto Rico

 Coat of Arms

-puerto rico escudo The coat of arms of Puerto Rico has a particular structure, with a straight top that slopes obliquely on both sides towards its base.
-In its center, there is a green field from which emerge seven red ribbons adorned with silver seals.
-The lamb, as a religious symbol associated with Jesus Christ, holds a white flag with a red cross printed on it, culminating at the top with a vane.
-The upper part of the shield bears the inscription "Joannnes sta nomen eius", which means "John is your name", linking both the flag and the biblical quote to Saint John the Baptist, whose story is found in the New Testament.
+puerto rico escudo The coat of arms of Puerto Rico has a distinctive structure, with a straight top that slopes obliquely on both sides toward the base.
+In its center is a green field from which seven red ribbons adorned with silver seals emerge.
+The lamb, a religious symbol associated with Jesus Christ, holds a white flag with a red cross, topped by a vane.
+The upper part of the shield bears the inscription "Joannes est nomen eius," which means "John is his name," connecting both the flag and the biblical reference to Saint John the Baptist, whose story is found in the New Testament.

-Completing the shield, a border composed of 16 squares orders and repeats castles, lions, flags and crosses.
-The castles represent the kingdom of Castile, the lions the kingdom of León, the flags the kingdoms of Castile and León, and the crosses Jerusalem.
+Surrounding the shield is a border composed of 16 alternating squares, featuring castles, lions, flags, and crosses.
+The castles represent the Kingdom of Castile, the lions symbolize the Kingdom of León, the flags represent the unity of Castile and León, and the crosses stand for the Kingdom of Jerusalem.

-On the sides and around the shield and the border are the letters "F" and "Y" with their crowns, yokes and arrows.
-The "F" symbolizes Ferdinand, king consort of the Queen of Castile, while the yoke below the letter represents the union of several Hispanic kingdoms or nations.
-The "Y" represents the Queen of Castile, Isabella I, and the arrows below the letter symbolize the conquest of the lands known as the West Indies.
-At the top of the shield is a crown, an insignia of sovereignty granted by those who granted the shield to Puerto Rico.
+On either side of the shield are the letters "F" and "Y" with crowns, yokes, and arrows.
+The "F" stands for Ferdinand, King Consort of Queen Isabella of Castile, while the yoke below the letter symbolizes the union of several Hispanic kingdoms.
+The "Y" represents Isabella I, Queen of Castile, and the arrows below her letter symbolize the conquest of the lands known as the West Indies.
+At the top of the shield is a crown, symbolizing the sovereignty granted by the Spanish monarchy to Puerto Rico.

 • The green color represents the fertility of the land.